Na988/Nasser-ENC4265Portfolio/reflective_blogs.md

 ## Step 4: Customize and Sync Your Fitbit

-15. Select a clock face from the available options and sync it with the smartwatch.
+15.Select a clock face from the available options and sync it with the smartwatch.
-16. Adjust settings such as:
+16.Adjust settings such as:
    - Notifications for calls, texts, and apps.
    - Alarms and reminders.
    - Activity tracking preferences.
-17. Explore Fitbit features:
+17.Explore Fitbit features:
    - Track steps, heart rate, and workouts.
    - Log sleep patterns.